jimcinbrisbane/7_Days/README.md

 # 7_Days
-It's like a Magic 8 Balls
+It's like a Magic 8 Ball